 I like to think of Tokyo like NYC, and Osaka like Chicago.
 Tokyo and New York are the financial centers, with loads of hard working people.
 Osaka and Chicago also have lots of corporate employees and hard workers, but the people are nicer, friendlier, and more approachable.
 In both cities, there tends to be an element of work hard, play hard, which is why there are so many places to eat and drink around both cities.
-It is also what drove us to spend 10 days with the goal of doing nothing but eating in Osaka.
+It is also what drove us to spend 10 days with the goal of doing nothing but eating famous Osaka food.

-Although most people say that they lost weight when traveling to Japan, that was certainly not the case for us.
+Although most people say that they lose weight when traveling to Japan, that was certainly not the case for us.
 Part of the reason was that perhaps we imbibed a bit too much on the sake, but I just can’t help it.
 I love sake!

 The biggest reason, though, was that we wanted to eat ourselves silly.
 We wanted to practice kuidaore, essentially eating until bankrupt, or eating until you fall over.
 This meant we ended up eating multiple meals during the day, to get it all in.
 If our goal was to eat in Osaka, we certainly satisfied it.
 And Osaka is home to all of the most famous Japanese food!

 Top Foods to Eat in Osaka

 Okonomiyaki is a must eat in Osaka, but for me, it is something I could eat once and not eat again.
 When we ate it in 2009, it was not great.
 This visit, though, we made okonomiyaki during an Osaka cooking class we took with Viator Travel, and it was much better.
 Perhaps because it was a labor of love, and I had more control over how much bonito and seaweed to add.
 For me, this version became the best okonomiyaki in Osaka.

 It’s even possible to find restaurants where you can make your own takoyaki at the table.
 I find this interesting, particularly with how much beer and sake is drank in Osaka.
 Let’s allow people to drink loads of alcohol, place them in front of a searing hot griddle, and provide them with pointy sticks.
 I don’t know if this would fly in the States.
 But, it’s a “must to do in Osaka.”

 3. Kushiage or Kushikatsu